j2blasco/spaced-repetition-api/GUIDELINES.md

 Introduce abstractions via DI when flexibility is needed.
 This allows implementations to be replaced easily in the future.

 # Do not update the project README.md if it isn't required

+# If a test fails 3 times in a row after attempting to fixing it.
+Stop, think about breaking the test in smaller test before continue iterating.

+# Things should be simple, if not, there is probably an architeture problem.
+If to solve an issue we add a lot of complexity, stop.
+Explain your idea to fix it and ask for advice.